Eve of Persecution

 The CCP subsequently began widespread and coordinated attacks against Falun Gong practitioners.

 According to journalistic accounts, the decision appeared to be primarily that of Jiang Zemin, then head of the CCP.
 Sources cited by the Washington Post, for instance, stated that, “Jiang Zemin alone decided that Falun Gong must be eliminated,” and “picked what he thought was an easy target.”
 Some analysts speculated that the ban against Falun Gong was largely motivated by Jiang’s desire to consolidate political power within the Politburo of the CCP.
-Others have explained it as due to Jiang and other top leaders regarding Falun Gong as antithetical to the Party’s asserted atheism and as a threat to its ideological hegemony in China.
-After all, maintaining a regime largely through corruption, violence, and personal favors is made difficult when a large percentage of the population wholeheartedly embraces truthfulness, compassion and tolerance as principles to live by.
+Others have explained it as being due to Jiang and other top leaders regarding Falun Gong as antithetical to the Party’s asserted atheism and as a threat to its ideological hegemony in China.
+After all, maintaining a regime largely through corruption, violence, and personal favors is made difficult when a large percentage of the population wholeheartedly embraces truthfulness, compassion, and tolerance as principles to live by.

 Throughout the spring of 1999, a series of events unfolded, culminating in the full-scale crackdown launched on July 20th.
-In late April, a letter by Jiang Zemin was circulated among the key Party leadership with instructions to study and implement his directives.
+In late April, a letter by Jiang Zemin was circulated among key Party leadership with instructions to study and implement his directives.
 The letter characterized Falun Gong as a state enemy, which must be monitored and controlled to protect the safety of the CCP.
 A May 1999 memorandum making similar points was subsequently circulated to Party members across China.

 On June 10, 1999, the Politburo Standing Committee created the 610 Office as a subdivision of the Party.
 The sole purpose of the 610 Office was—and continues to be—to monitor, track, and persecute practitioners of Falun Gong (and other disfavored religious groups).

-Truthfulness, Compassion and Forbearance are officially outlawed in China
+Truthfulness, Compassion, and Forbearance are Officially Outlawed in China

 On July 20th, 1999, hundreds of Falun Gong adherents were taken into custody by security forces.
 Two days later, on July 22, the “ban” on Falun Gong was officially declared.